baffou/PhaseLAB_doc/docs/source/GUI.rst

 .. image:: /images/GUI_metrology.png

-The **Metrology** sectio does not modify the images.
+The **Metrology** section does not modify the images.
 It only does measurements on them.

-- The **METROLOGY** section provides tools to display the pixel values, distances in px and µm, and areas in px and µm^2.
+- The **METROLOGY** section provides tools to display the pixel values, distances in px and µm, and areas in px and µm\ :sup:`2`.

 - The **CROSS CUTS** section gathers tools to display image cross-cuts along a line or a polygonal chain, along the vertical and horizontal axes passing by the center of the image, or along a radius with an azimutal average.